Texas Commercial Fix and Flip Loans

-Should Long Term Real Estate Investors Focus On Cash Flow or Growth?
+Should Long-Term Real Estate Investors Focus On Cash Flow or Growth?

-This is a long running debate and both sides have legitimate points.
-The fact of the matter is, long term real estate investors are long term thinkers and planners.
-They look into the future but always factor in the present and short term.
-Still, the question remains, should long term real estate investors focus on cash flow or growth?
+This is a long-running debate and both sides have legitimate points.
+The fact of the matter is, long-term real estate investors are long-term thinkers and planners.
+They look into the future but always factor in the present and short-term.
+Still, the question remains, should long-term real estate investors focus on cash flow or growth?

-Should Long Term Real Estate Investors Focus On Cash Flow or Growth? added 1-6-2017
+Should Long-Term Real Estate Investors Focus On Cash Flow or Growth? added 1-6-2017

 To answer this question, it’s best to first define what the two terms mean.
 Cash flow, of course, is the net money gained or lost on a monthly basis.
 One mistake many rental property owners make all too often is believing just because the rental charge covers the mortgage expense, they are “making money.”
 However, that’s simply not the case.
 The rental income must not only cover the home loan payment, but also, the property taxes, insurance, and other carrying costs.

 As for investors who buy real estate to rehab and flip, underestimating the costs of renovation causes undue financial strain.
-It not only causes many to hold longer than they first intended, it also puts them in a anxious position.
+It not only causes many to hold longer than they first intended, it also puts them in an anxious position.

-Growth is the amount of properties owned, free and clear of mortgages.
+Growth is the number of properties owned, free and clear of mortgages.
 In order to obtain this goal, some real estate investors will leverage one or more properties in order to purchase another.
 While this is possible, it is a precarious method for growing a real estate portfolio.
 This is because with every new property, the owner is more financially exposed.
 It also puts their primary residence at risk.